To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “There is no discrimination,” Oil Minister Jose Botelho de Vasconcelos, who is also the rotating President of the Organisation of Petroleum Exporting Countries (Opec), said during a parliamentary session on Tuesday.

 “We continue to work to achieve higher levels of Angolan workers [in the oil sector].”

 The government conducts annual surveys of the oil industry to check whether companies are hiring Angolans.
-Oil companies are only allowed to hire expatriates when there are no Angolans qualified to do the job.

 Outside the oil sector, the government has tried to discourage companies from bringing in expatriate workers although no Angolanisation policy has been openly enforced in this area.—Reuters